denten-books/plain-text/0-intro.md

 textual activity recede from view, readers face the prospect of selective illiteracy.
-The command of technologies like networking and encryption separates those able to read and write under conditions of high technology from those who no longer are: a true suppression of voice.
+The command of technologies like networking and encryption separates those able to read and write under conditions of high technology from those who no longer are: another dispossession.

 When we mistake things for animate actors, we ourselves become enmeshed in a system of digital production that commodifies human experience.
 Objects that surround us collect our reading habits, social interactions, and intimate conversations.
-The actual living agents that benefit from trade in personal data are neither cyborgs nor post-human assemblages.
-The bargain that trades critical understanding for comfort benefits specific interests, like multinational corporations and government intelligence agencies.
-To address objects as if they could respond in kind shifts our attention from the seats of power to things powerless, inarticulate, and indifferent to our protestations.
+Agents that benefit from trade in personal data are neither cyborgs nor post-human assemblages.
+The bargain that trades critical understanding for comfort benefits specific, individual interests.
+To address objects as if they could respond in kind shifts our attention from seats of power to things powerless, inarticulate, and indifferent to our protestations.
+One can no more extract justice from a smart desk than hold a bureaucracy accountable.
+Notions of justice and accountability presuppose a robust model of agency, absent in the assemblage.

 The internal exile that we must undergo for smart books and smart desks to come into view cannot compare in difficulty to the experience of physical displacement that follows natural disaster, war, poverty, or political instability.
-Yet, our systematic reluctance to take on even those small intellectual discomforts that could lead to acts of localized dissent and disobedience---to write using free software, to build open archives, to share memories in private---cannot be said to exist outside the complex systems that perpetuate inequity and violence globally.
+Yet, our systematic reluctance to take on even those small intellectual discomforts that could lead to acts of localized dissent and disobedience---to write using free software, to build open archives, or to share memories in private---cannot be said to exist outside the complex systems that perpetuate inequity and violence globally.
 The emotional affirmation that accompanies exuberant social networking brings with it governing structures evoked in the name of law enforcement and national security.
 Comfort and security constitute the same ill-conceived bargain that leads to critical disempowerment.
 But where it is difficult to imagine or to enact strategies of digital disobedience on a universal scale, we can begin to address them through numerous minute transactions that in aggregate brace everyday literary exchange.
 This we can do now.
-Computational poetics begins with the machines in the immediate proximity, closest to thought and touch.
+Computational poetics begins with the machines in our immediate proximity, closest to thought and touch.

 To pick up an electronic book and to take it apart may be against the law in some jurisdictions [@fry_circumventing_2009].
-Given the extent to which emergent thought-things---epistemic artifacts---like electronic books and smart phones participate actively in the production of meaning, we can no longer employ strategies of interpretation at the level of ideology or representation alone.[^ln-rhein] The praxis of close reading must reach down to the silicon bedrock: material entities and physical structures that bear the weight of interpretation.
+Given the extent to which emergent thought-things---epistemic artifacts like electronic books and smart phones---participate actively in the production of meaning, we can no longer employ strategies of interpretation at the level of ideology or representation alone.[^ln-rhein] The praxis of close reading must reach down to the silicon
+bedrock: material entities and physical structures that bear the weight of interpretation.
 Literary theory, a discipline fundamentally engaged in the exegesis of figurative trope, is therefore crucial to the understanding of new computational environments, which have enveloped intellectual life through metaphoric substitution.
-To read the machine is to learn how it is made, but also to unpack the rich metaphors that guide our tactical engagement with the word: the boot in rebooting, the wares in software, the bug and the joystick, the interpreter and the shell.
+To read the machine is to learn how it is made, but also to unpack the rich metaphors that guide our tactical engagement with the
+word: the boot in rebooting, the wares in software, the bug and the joystick, the interpreter and the shell.

 ### Settlement

-Estrangement cannot be practiced effectively in the mode of a monologue.
+Estrangement cannot be practiced effectively in monologue.
 To produce meaning, Flusser reminds us, it needs to become a dialogical practice.
 Perpetual exile is otherwise uninhabitable [@flusser_freedom_2003, 81].
 Estrangement thrusts the displaced into the chaos of unsettled existence.
-With time, the displaced make a new home, from which they can once again "receive noise as information" and produce meaning.
+With time, they make a new home, from which they can once again "receive noise as information" and produce meaning.
 "I am embedded in the familiar," Flusser wrote, "so that I can reach out toward the unfamiliar and create things yet unknown" [@flusser_freedom_2003, 12].
-The displaced and the settled need each other.
-The dialectics of exile lead to "informed renewal" of shared space through what Flusser called a "creative dialogue" between the settled and the displaced [@flusser_freedom_2003, 84].
-Without the protection of one's home, everything turns to noise.
-Information cannot exist without a dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_freedom_2003, 12].
+A dialectics of exile leads to "informed renewal" of shared space, through what Flusser called a "creative dialogue" between the settled and the displaced [@flusser_freedom_2003, 84].
+Without the shelter of one's home, everything turns to noise.
+Information cannot exist without dwelling, Flusser wrote, "and without information, in a chaotic world, one can neither feel nor think nor act" [@flusser_freedom_2003, 12].
 By this dynamic, displacement and settlement enter into a continuing dialectic.

 In *Plain Text*, I model the reciprocal movement to "making strange" on the